supabase/pg_replicate/README.md

 * bigquery
 * stdout

-Each feature enables the corresponding sink of the same name.
+Each feature enables the corresponding destination of the same name.

 ## Running the Examples